cakephp-fr/recaptcha/README.md

     }
     ...

-The template used is in plugins/Recaptcha/config/recaptcha.default.php.
 Don't forget to put `/config/recaptcha.php` file in .gitignore.

 ### 4. Fullfill the information in `/config/recaptcha.php`